eshazen/watch/SOFTWARE.md

 # Watch software

+## UART

+UART working at 1200 baud (not 9600) with default 1MHz clock.

+Need to find / recreate my_gets using the stdio hack.

+## Display

 It would be nice to display an analog clock face.
 This is complicated by the fact that the E-Ink display is 200x200 and we don't have enough RAM (200x200/8=5000 bytes)